tangjie502/ClipMark/README.md

 ## Obsidian Integration

-MarkSnip supports direct integration with Obsidian via the Advanced URI plugin.
+ClipMark supports direct integration with Obsidian via the Advanced URI plugin.
 To use this feature:

 1. Install and enable the [Advanced Obsidian URI](https://vinzent03.github.io/obsidian-advanced-uri/) plugin in Obsidian
-2. Configure your vault and folder settings in MarkSnip's options
+2. Configure your vault and folder settings in ClipMark's options
 3. Use the "Copy to Obsidian" context menu option or keyboard shortcut

 The Advanced URI plugin helps bypass URL character limitations by using the clipboard as the source for creating new files.

 ## Keyboard Shortcuts

-- Alt+Shift+M: Open MarkSnip popup
+- Alt+Shift+M: Open ClipMark popup
 - Alt+Shift+D: Download current tab as Markdown
 - Alt+Shift+C: Copy current tab as Markdown
 - Alt+Shift+L: Copy current tab URL as Markdown link

 ## External Libraries

-MarkSnip relies on several open-source libraries:
+ClipMark relies on several open-source libraries:

 - [Readability.js](https://github.com/mozilla/readability) by Mozilla for content extraction
 - [Turndown](https://github.com/mixmark-io/turndown) for HTML to Markdown conversion